Nike Air Max Tailwind 8 Review Facts

 in at about 13 oz.
 This is definitely a bit on the heavier end of running shoes, which tend to cluster around the 10 oz mark.
 Lately, popular shoes have tended to fall on even the lighter end of 10 oz.
 Weight, though it might not seem it, can be a fairly important aspect of a shoe.
 Heavier shoes tend to be more cushioned, but less suited for quick running, while lighter shoes allow for more natural stride but offer less protection.
 Being on the heavier end, the Air Max

 When it comes to breathability, the Air Max Tailwind 8 is fairly solid.
-The main contributing aspect of breathability of a shoe is often the upper, and the Air Max Tailwind 8 is no exception.
+The main contributing aspect of the breathability of a shoe is often the upper, and the Air Max Tailwind 8 is no exception.
 Luckily, the upper is well designed, and its mesh does a good job allowing circulation of air throughout the shoe.
 This is important in preventing sweaty feet and odor.
 Overall, there should be no major issues with breathability for the Tailwind 8.

 Nike is very well known for their style worldwide, and are a very popular choice for everyday use as well as running.
 The Air Max Tailwind 8 is another stylish design from Nike.
 The shoe is quite sleek and the unique bottom appearance of the shoe allows it to stand out a bit.
 The Tailwind 8 is also offered in several colors that are a bit more discreet, allowing them to be used as an everyday shoe.
 As a whole, this shoe is quite stylish, as is to be expected of Nike.

 The durability of the Tailwind 8 is decent.
 The outsole material, as previously mentioned, is quite durable and does a solid job of resisting wear and tear.
 However, apart from that, there is not much else in place to protect the outsole from wear.
 The midsole is decently durable as well, as Phylon is known for being long lasting due to its ability to retain its shape and springiness.
 Finally, the upper contributes to the durability of the shoe with its solid construction.
-As a whole the durability of the Tailwind 8 is solid, though not amazing.
+As a whole, the durability of the Tailwind 8 is solid, though not amazing.

-In terms of protection the Tailwind 8 is decent.
+When it comes to protection, the Tailwind 8 is decent.
 Again, the outsole and its material provide protection via its durability and material.
 The midsole offers protection via its Air cushioning pods, and again through its Phylon material.
 Finally, the upper and its overlays provide protection well at the top of the shoe.
 As a whole, good protection is offered by the Air Max Tailwind 8.

 The responsiveness of the Air Max Tailwind 8 is pretty good, but not amazing.
 Heavier shoes tend to be a bit on the less responsive end, and the Tailwind is no exception.
-The midsole is fairly solid still however, with its phylon material.
+The midsole is fairly solid still, however, with its phylon material.
 The midsole tends to be the main determining factor in a shoe’s responsiveness, and the phylon used does a fairly good job of providing springiness and energy return.
 Overall, solid but not amazing responsiveness is provided by the Tailwind 8.

 The Tailwind 8 probably offers support that is a bit better than some of their other popular running trainers.
 This is mainly due to the Air support pods located in the midsole.
 These help to cushion every step and are vital in preventing bad sprains and twists.
 The upper also contributes via the overlays, which support the top of the foot well.
 Overall, the support of the Tailwind 8 is very solid due to the upper and midsole.